 How do we use the information we collect?

-We use the information we collect about you and your use of the Services to:
+We use the information we collect about you and your use of the Services and, where relevant, your use of third party sites and services, to:

 a) facilitate your use of the Services, enable your registration and authentication, and manage your user account;